 A final word on Paribus

 With Paribus, there isn’t a catch.
 You do really get your money back from certain purchases as advertised.
 However, the amount of money you get is variable unless you spend a lot in the first place while shopping.
-That said, since major retailers like Amazon are constantly changing their prices, you might as well have some help in getting even a little bit of money back.
+That said, since major retailers constantly change prices, you might as well have some help in getting a little bit of money back.

 Have you heard of the Paribus app before?
 Did you know that you could be entitled to money when a retailer drops their prices for an item?